YuriShimoi/prompter/README.md

 Converts HTML to fully char prompt-like interface.

 ## How To
-To start the lib copy **prompter** folder and import *prompter/main.js* file as script, create a **prompt** element and create elements like above *Currently* description, any other elements inside prompt will be ignored and hidden.
+To start this lib copy **prompter** folder and import *prompter/main.js* file as script, create a **<prompt>** element and create elements like above *Currently* description, any other elements inside prompt will be ignored and hidden.

-Prompt color scheme can be changed with *type* attribute:
+Prompt color scheme can be easily changed with *type* attribute:
   - default: `background: black; color: white`
   - white: `background: white; color: black`
   - retro: `background: black; color: green`
   - blueprint: `background: blue; color: white`

+> Also, if needed, in *main.css* you can manually change prompt base color or inside a *style property*, changing *background* and *color* will affect everything.

 <details open>
 <summary><b>Basic example</b></summary>